SebastianBSpitz/Liberal-Law-and-Order/README.md

 Arrest data are from the Uniform Crime Reports, available at https://cde.ucr.cjis.gov/LATEST/webapp/#/pages/explorer/crime/arrest.

-Population data by race are from the Centers for Disease Control, available at
+Population data by race are from the Centers for Disease Control.
+Specific information on where to access each data point is available in the spreadsheet.